centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/import-into-map-web.md

 title: Import legacy maps into MAP
 ---

-This chapter describes how to import your legacy maps into your MAP Web module.
+This chapter describes how to import your legacy maps into your MAP module.

-> When you import your legacy maps, any content created in MAP Web is deleted.
+> When you import your legacy maps, any content created in MAP is deleted.

 ## Step 1: Migrate images